TL;DR:

 Who Uses Ad Exchanges?
 Platform Primary Purpose

 Still, publishers and advertisers also encounter ad exchanges while launching their programmatic campaigns, even though the auction process is invisible to them.
-Let's see which benefits of ad exchanges implicitly bring to both.
+Let's see which benefits of ad exchanges they implicitly bring to both.

 Ad Exchange Benefits for Publishers

 Most importantly, with the help of programmatic ad exchanges, publishers don't have to hunt for advertisers.
 They have one single platform (DSP) at their disposal, which is usually connected to an ad exchange.
-The latter one has an almost unlimited number of advertisers ready to buy their ad inventory.
+The latter one has an almost unlimited number of advertisers ready to buy its ad inventory.
 This means their ad space will never remain unsold.

 During a programmatic auction, publishers sell their inventory to the highest bidder.
 If the publisher has a high-quality inventory, the value will increase exponentially.